radix-ui/themes/README.md

 # Radix Themes

-**An open source component library optimized for fast development, easy maintenance, and accessibility.**
+**An open-source component library optimized for fast development, easy maintenance, and accessibility.**

 ---